 This metric can also be used retrospectively, to show your team or someone higher up that a fix you implemented to fix a problem you spotted previously indeed had an impact.
 And check your backlog data.
 If your number of tickets that are unresolved keeps growing, it may be worth looking into.

-For more on optimising your services, try our e-book on Best Practice Service Management
+For more on optimizing your services, try our e-book on Best Practice Service Management